pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 2.8.11 - April 8th, 2022 =

+* Added: You can now enable types-only mode for Pods under Pods Admin > Settings.
+This new mode will disallow adding and managing custom groups/fields.
+You can force it on by defining `PODS_META_TYPES_ONLY` as true in your wp-config.php too. #6437 (@sc0ttkclark)
+* Added: Now you can limit relationship fields that relate to post types to only include posts that match the current post's author. #4291 (@sc0ttkclark)
+* Added: JS API - Now you can hook into right after the Pods form fields have loaded by using `window.PodsDFV.hooks.addAction( 'pods_init_complete', 'pods/dfv', () => {} );` #6482 (@zrothauser, @sc0ttkclark)
+* Added: JS API - New JS helper functions to interact with fields on the screen including `window.PodsDFV.getField( pod, itemId, fieldName, formCounter )`, `window.PodsDFV.getFields( pod, itemId, formCounter )`, `window.PodsDFV.getFieldValue( pod, itemId, fieldName, formCounter )`, `window.PodsDFV.setFieldValue( pod, itemId, fieldName, value, formCounter )`. #6471 #6475 (@zrothauser, @sc0ttkclark)
+* Added: CLI - New CLI command `wp pods playbook run` which can run playbook .json files which allow you to perform multiple tasks with the Pods API.
+Useful for coordinating renames of Pods, Groups, and Fields, along with other CLI tasks between different environments. #6460 (@sc0ttkclark)
+* Fixed: Limit by post status option has been resolved but you may need to re-save your post status choices again. #6470 (@sc0ttkclark)
+* Fixed: Duplicated Pods now properly set the groups for the duplicated fields.
+If you have a Pod that is missing fields, try adding `&pods_debug_find_orphan_fields=1` to your edit pod URL and it should automatically fix them for you. #6463 (@sc0ttkclark)
+* Fixed: Advanced Content Type modals now close as expected when saving them within Flexible Relationships (Add New / Edit links for a relationship). #6457 #6481 (@zrothauser)
+* Fixed: Thumbnails in file lists now properly scale down as expected. #6473 #6474 (@JoryHogeveen)
+* Fixed: Simple Relationships now properly save once again for Settings pods. #6476 (@sc0ttkclark)
+* Fixed: The relationship field option for Autocomplete Select fields have improved drag and drop functionality to resolve issues with larger datasets. #6428 #6466 (@zrothauser)
+* Fixed: Now refreshing the language cache when WPML switches languages. #6448 #6449 (@JoryHogeveen)
+* Fixed: Disabled Tribe Common shortcode handling (when loading TC for Pods in independent-mode). #6438 (@sc0ttkclark)
+* Fixed: Resolved issue with the editor instance appearing over the dropdown select field options. #6452 #6453 (@JoryHogeveen)

 = 2.8.10 - February 1st, 2022 =